philecker/filament/README.md

 # 🖨️ Popular Sites for 3D Printing Models

 Looking for high-quality 3D printable models?
-Here's a quick guide to the most popular sites where makers, hobbyists, and professionals share and download files for 3D printing.
+Here's a quick list of sites I use for downloading & sharing files for 3D printing.

-## 🔝 Top Sites

 ### **MakerWorld** (by Bambu Lab)
 - **Website:** [makerworld.com](https://www.makerworld.com)